 Get global.
 Explore the process of studying abroad or domestic exchange.
 If you want to do so next year, it’s time to get thinking about it, and you can even add an internship while away.
 It’s a great way to expand your experience!

 Get advice.
-If you haven’t already, meet career advisors Carol Sharick and Rebecca Bell.
+If you haven’t already, meet career advisors Carol Sharick, Rebecca Bell and Xandria Sotomayor.
 They specifically works with majors in SBS.

 Gain more experience!
 Gain additional experience via work or an internship.
 Apply the communication, critical thinking, and problem-solving skills that you’re developing in your course work and extra-curricular activities.